 Since then I’ve spent most of my time creating products and building systems to sell them.
-It wasn’t until the end of 2016 that I realized I was in a position to finally teach the long overdue Services Arbitrage course, making it available as a new course in 2017 to members of my Laptop Lifestyle Academy.
+It wasn’t until the end of 2016 that I realized I was in a position to finally teach the long overdue Services Arbitrage course, making it available as a new course to members of my Laptop Lifestyle Academy.

 What Exactly Is Services Arbitrage?

 To put it simply, to arbitrage means making money as a middle-person in a transaction.

 BetterEdit.com is a business I started to connect students with editors, who edited thesis and essay papers.
 I owned the business, hired contractor editors to deliver the services, and marketed the website to attract clients.
 I made a profit by charging the students more money for editing than the contractors charged me for the work.

 There are countless other examples today of Service Arbitrage businesses, offering services like transcriptions, podcast editing, video creation, content writing, copywriting, legal services, graphic design, audio production and many others.

 There are also some very big companies that use the Services Arbitrage model, for example, Uber, which is a multi-billion dollar company.
 Uber offers transportation services and hires contract drivers to deliver the service.
 They charge the client a fee, take a percentage as their revenue and then pay the driver the remaining money.

 A Business That Grows Without Your Labor Growing With It

 I came up with the idea for an editing ‘arbitrage’ business after researching business models.